“Trying to unweave, unwind, unravel

 The future futureless,

 and time is never ending.”

 T.S.
 Eliot, ‘The Dry Salvages’

 Let me say another thing second: If you’re happy in your fishbowl, you do not have to leave it.
-You do not have to quite your job, take on an, leave your spouse, or drown the kids.
+You do not have to quite your job, leave your spouse, or drown the kids.
 Anyway the kids already live in your fishbowl.
 As the saying goes, “if it ain’t broke, don’t fix it.”

-Some say Individuation is a calling.
+But, some say Individuation is a calling.